 Additional Outside Programs

 Programs are available outside the school.
 These can include programs tailored to specific student needs.
-They include Daws Road Centre programs and vocational courses offered through the Inner South Curriculum Alliance schools.
+They include Daws Transition Centre programs and vocational courses offered through the Inner South Curriculum Alliance schools.